hct-ux/preact-netlify/content/component/button-group.md

       screens buttons are stacked horizontally, in order of ascending importance (tertiary > secondary > primary) in the direction of the chosen language (RTL or LTR).
----
-Examples
-Standard
-On small screens, buttons stack vertically from top to bottom in order of descending importance (primary > secondary > tertiary).
-On larger screens buttons are stacked horizontally, in order of ascending importance (tertiary > secondary > primary) in the direction of the chosen language (RTL or LTR).
-EXAMPLE COMING SOON!

-Next / previous button group
+  - title: Next / previous button group
-In a linear stepped journey, the “previous” and “next” actions can be separately aligned left and right across large and medium screen sizes.
+    description: In a linear stepped journey, the “previous” and “next” actions can be separately aligned left and right across large and medium screen sizes.
 On small screens, buttons stack vertically (as per a standard button group).
 The button labels can be anything but should always navigate to steps in a linear journey and preferably include chevrons to indicate the direction of travel.
 Tertiary buttons can be included, stacked on the inside of the “next” action.
+---